Next time you have to leave the house, keep your dog happy at home with these five tips.

 Don’t Leave Your Dog Alone Outside

 One idea I don’t endorse is leaving your dog out in the yard.
 Even assuming your fence is tall enough and dug deep enough to keep him from escaping no matter what, dogs left alone outside are vulnerable to intruders.
 Besides, a dog in the yard by himself isn’t keeping fit with calisthenics.
 At worst, he’s working on problem behaviors such as barking and lunging at passersby; at best, he’s hanging around by the back door hoping somebody will come and let him in again.

 Signs of Separation Anxiety

-Finally, boredom, pent-up energy, and loneliness are one thing; separation anxiety’s another.
+Finally, boredom, pent-up energy, and loneliness are one thing; separation anxiety is another.
 Does your dog get restless and whiny as you prepare to leave?
 Does she gnaw at doors and windowsills while you’re away?
 Will he not eat when alone?
 These are a few of the behaviors associated with genuine separation anxiety.
-If they ring a bell, get competent, in-person help; usually, separation issues are best treated by combining appropriate medication with behavioral techniques.
+If these descriptions ring a bell, get competent, in-person help; usually, separation issues are best treated by combining appropriate medication with behavioral techniques.

 Maybe someday we’ll all have dog-friendly workplaces and mass transit.
 Or perhaps be herding sheep and cows.